 It received a comprehensive update in 2015 to keep it competitive with rivals such as the MINI Hatch, DS 3 and Vauxhall Adam, as well as other city cars such as the Volkswagen Up, Peugeot 108, Renault Twingo and Smart Fortwo and Fourfour.

 It’s not just all show and no go, with a go-faster Abarth version to appeal to fast Fiat fans, as well as a 500C convertible.
 All models come with an efficient engine range with low running costs and a quirky interior.

 Much of the modern Fiat 500’s appeal lies in its retro looks that hark back to the 1950s original.
 Fiat has carefully updated these looks to retain the essence of the original while making the car bigger on the inside to give it a modicum of practicality.

-The Fiat 500 had a mild facelift for 2014 with new interior fabric, a new digital display behind the steering wheel and a more powerful 0.9 litre TwinAir petrol engine joining the range.
+The Fiat 500 had a mild update in 2014 with new interior fabric, a new digital display behind the steering wheel and a more powerful 0.9-litre TwinAir petrol engine joining the range.

-The 2015 facelift was more substantial with tweaked Euro 6 engines, different styling, and a longer list of customisations.
+A more extensive facelift occurred in 2015, with tweaked Euro 6 engines, different styling, and a longer list of customisation options.

-A 3D effect grille and LED daytime running lights which echo the “0”s in the badge were added, plus ring-shaped tail lights with body-coloured centres jazzed-up the rear end.
+A 3D-effect grille and new LED daytime-running lights were added, plus ring-shaped tail lights with body-coloured centres jazzed-up the rear end.

 If you’re after a proper hot hatch, then you’ll want to look at the Abarth version of the Fiat 500 - the 595.
 With a souped-up body and turbocharged engines, it’s a proper little pocket rocket.
 Read about it here.

 The Parkers Verdict

 Don't think that just because the basic design dates back to 2008 that it's an old and unappealing car.
 The Fiat 500 still looks fresh, and more recent updates to the interior mean it keeps up with the competition when it comes to tech.